 '''

-{\bf class} \; {\tt buildbot.steps.transfer.MultipleFileUpload}
+class buildbot.steps.transfer.MultipleFileUpload

 '''

 In addition to the FileUpload and DirectoryUpload steps there is the MultipleFileUpload step for uploading a bunch of files (and directories) in a single BuildStep.
-The step supports all arguments that are supported by FileUpload and DirectoryUpload, but instead of a the single workersrc parameter it takes a (plural) workersrcs parameter.
-This parameter should either be a list, something that can be rendered as a list or a string which will be converted to a list.
+The step supports all arguments that are supported by FileUpload and DirectoryUpload, but instead of a the single workersrc parameter it takes a (plural)

+workersrcs parameter.
+This parameter should either be a list, or something that can be rendered as a list.
 Additionally it supports the glob parameter if this parameter is set to True all arguments in workersrcs will be parsed through glob and the results will be uploaded to masterdest.: